Inbibo/adonisfx_docs/docs/maya/locators.md

 # Locators

-AdonisFX Locators are visualisers that are meant for visualizing and measuring transform nodes which provide valuable input information for setting up the deformers.
+AdonisFX Locators are visualisers that are meant for visualising and measuring transform nodes which provide valuable input information for setting up the deformers.
 They can visualise information representing position, distance, or angle as well as velocities or accelerations represented via colouring when used in combination with Sensors.

 ## AdnLocatorPosition

-AdnLocatorPosition is the locator for visualizing the position of a single transform node.
+AdnLocatorPosition is the locator for visualising the position of a single transform node.
 When connected to its corresponding AdnSensorPosition, velocity or acceleration can be visualised with a colouring code blue-to-red.

 ### How To Use